bitdruid/python-wayback-machine-downloader/README.md

 #### Mode Selection (Choose One)

 - **`-a`**, **`--all`**:<br>
-  Download snapshots of all timestamps.
-You will get a folder per timestamp with the files available at that time.
+  All timestamps.
+Gives one folder per timestamp.
 - **`-l`**, **`--last`**:<br>
-  Download the last version of each file snapshot.
-You will get one directory with a rebuild of the page.
-It contains the last version of each file of your specified `--range`.
+  Last Version.
+Gives one folder containing the last version of each file of specified `--range`.
 - **`-f`**, **`--first`**:<br>
-  Download the first version of each file snapshot.
-You will get one directory with a rebuild of the page.
-It contains the first version of each file of your specified `--range`.
+  First Version.
+Gives one folder containing the first version of each file of specified `--range`.
-- **`-s`**, **`--save`**:<br>
-  Save a page to the Wayback Machine. (beta)

 #### Optional query parameters

+Parameters for archive.org CDX query.
+No effect on snapshot download itself.

 - **`-e`**, **`--explicit`**:<br>
-  Only download the explicit given URL.
+  Only the explicit URL.
 No wildcard subdomains or paths.
-Use e.g. to get root-only snapshots.
-This is recommended for explicit files like `login.html` or `?query=this`.
+For example get: root-only (`https://example.com`) or specific file (`login.html`, `?query=this`).

 - **`--limit`** `<count>`:<br>
-  Limits the amount of snapshots to query from the CDX server.
-If an existing CDX file is injected, the limit will have no effect.
-So you would need to set `--keep`.
+  Limits the snapshots fetched from archive.org CDX.
+(Will have no effect on existing CDX files)

 - **Range Selection:**<br>
-  Specify the range in years or a specific timestamp either start, end, or both.
-If you specify the `range`, the `start` and `end` will be ignored.
+  Set the query range in years (`range`) or a timestamp (`start` and/or `end`).
+If `range` then ignores `start` and `end`.
 Format for timestamps: YYYYMMDDhhmmss.
-You can only give a year or increase specificity by going through the timestamp starting on the left.<br>
-  (year 2019, year+month+day 20190101, year+month+day+hour 2019010112)
+Timestamp can as specific as needed (year 2019, year+month+day 20190101, ...).

   - **`-r`**, **`--range`**:<br>
     Specify the range in years for which to search and download snapshots.